 In January of their first year of study, or of the year in which students plan to begin work on thesis, students complete an online Thesis Proposal Form, which will be made available on the School of Creative Writing website Air site in January of that year.
 Students will indicate three choices for thesis supervisor.
-While student requests for supervisors are taken into consideration, thesis supervisor workload must be distributed equitably among faculty members, and choices are not guaranteed.
-Students often work productively with faculty with whom they have not yet taken a course.
+While student requests for supervisors are taken into consideration, supervisor suitability for the thesis project and thesis supervisor workload are key considerations, and choices are not guaranteed.
+Students often work more productively with faculty with whom they have not yet taken a course.

-Students who, after completing the Thesis Proposal Form, delay their thesis start date beyond September will need to reapply the following January.
+Once a thesis supervisor has been assigned, students are notified of their assignments by the Grad Chair, and Grad Support will register students for thesis with the assigned supervisor.
+Students who, after completing the Thesis Proposal Form, delay their thesis start date beyond September of that year will need to reapply for supervision the following January.